chenda1208/individual1/README.md

-# individual1
+# DAYOU CHEN(chenda)
 My name is DAYOU CHEN and I come from China.
-My major is informatics with a business congate.
+I am a senior student with a informatics major and a business congate.
 I also have a entrepreneurship minor.